microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 ### Physical Setup
 The AVR DU Curiosity Nano Development Board has two USB-C® ports.
 One for programming the device via the on-board debugger and one connected directly to the AVR DU.
 While programming the device over the AVR DU's port is possible using bootloaders, this example uses the debugger port so both ports needs to be connected to the host computer.
 After programming, only the AVR DU side needs to continue being connected.

+The Curiosity Nano has an Adjustable Target Regulator that regulates voltage to 3.3V by default.
+Since the USB peripheral in the AVR64DU32 needs to run at 3.3V, it either needs a 3.3V supply connected on the VUSB pin or a 5.0V supply on VDD with the internal USB Voltage Regulator active.
+With the Curiosity Nano default settings, the VBUS pinheader on the board must be connected with the included jumper to supply 3.3V directly to VUSB.

 ### MCC Project Setup
 This section shows how the example is set up in MPLAB using MCC.
 An overview of the complete MCC setup is shown in the image below:
 <p><img src="images/mcc_overview.jpg" width="600"/></p>